SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     <#expression#>.dynamicType

-The *expression* must evaluate to an instance of a type.
+The *expression* can't be the name of a type.
-The entire ``dynamicType`` expression evaluates to the value of that instance's runtime type, as the following example shows:
+The entire ``dynamicType`` expression evaluates to the value of the runtime type of the *expression*, as the following example shows:

 .. testcode::